tfrank64/taylorfranklin.github.io/_posts/2014-01-30-multiple-taps-on-uicollectionview-cells.md

 Problem:

 The issue I had today was that multiple taps on a single or many `UICollectionView` Cells would cause the my app to freeze.
-I narrowed down the issue to be the syncWithServer method I use with the StackMob iOS SDK (Update: StackMob which was shutdown in 2014).
+I narrowed down the issue to be the syncWithServer method I use with the StackMob iOS SDK (Update: StackMob was shutdown in 2014).
 This method supposedly runs in the background, but I found with many taps in a short amount of time, it got overloaded (comments on why are welcome).
 The weird thing is that I have a `UITableView` with a very similar implementation and it does not run into this issue.
 The reason being, `UITableView` decides not to handle any taps over one at a time, without doing some trick.
 So I chose a similar solution to fix the issue mentioned above.

 Solution: